 Extensively track-tested to deliver just the right combination of comfort and impressive grip for spirited driving, the Sparco seats reflect the attention to quality that has permeated every aspect of this top Focus performance vehicle.

 “We spent countless hours test-driving the RS seats,” Bird said.
 “They are not just a pretty package.
-Professional drivers took these seats through their paces, changing fabrics, foam densities, support structures and even logo location.”
+Professional drivers took these seats through their paces, changing fabrics, foam densities, support structures, and even logo location.”

-The seats are stitched in a black leather with dramatic dual stripes in blue leather, plus carefully positioned panels of contrasting black Alcantara cushion and backrest inserts which provide extra grip, enhancing driver and passenger seat location under hard cornering.
+The seats are stitched in black leather with dramatic dual stripes in blue leather, plus carefully positioned panels of contrasting black Alcantara cushion and backrest inserts which provide extra grip, enhancing driver and passenger seat location under hard cornering.